clearout

 Nobody wants to store bad data, but with time even the best of data degrades.
 Here’s what might be degrading your CRM data:

 • Accepting unverified data: The first and most important reason behind bad CRM data is not verifying the data while capturing it into CRM.
 There are lots of spammers and abusers who intentionally provide fake and disposable data to enter your system.
-Simple email verification or phone number verification while signing up a new user can save you a lot of time and keep your database healthy.
+Simple form validation while signing up a new user can save you a lot of time and keep your database healthy.

 • People moving on: People change jobs, get new phone numbers, or move to new addresses.
 If you don't update your CRM regularly, you might reach out to someone at their old company or send emails that bounce back because those accounts are no longer in use.